 This meringue recipe is different than what you're used to.
 But you'll get used to it fast.

 (Sidebar: do you ever wonder what happens to egg yolks left over after meringue is made?
-If you do, then today’s meringue cream cake will pacify the OCD demons.)
+If you do, then today’s meringue cake will pacify the OCD demons.)

 When the whisked-into-submission egg whites are drying in the oven, we turn to the egg yolks.
 (Well, just ahead of that we whip some whipped cream and leave it to cool.)